KTgent/KTgent/README.md

 KTgent/KTgent is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 Hi, Im KTgent.
-I am interested in web developmwnr and mobile development and I am currently learning html, css and javascript.
+I am interested in web development and mobile development and I am currently learning html, css and javascript.
 I am not looking to collaborate on anything as yet but any advice on anything and possible any tips would be welcomed.
-You can reach me at KTgent on githum.
+You can reach me at KTgent on github.